apache/trafficserver/doc/admin-guide/plugins/collapsed_forwarding.en.rst

   under the License.

-This is a plugin for Apache Traffic Server that allows you to proactively fetch content from Origin in a way that it will fill the object into cache.
-This is particularly useful when all (or most) of your client requests are of the byte-Range type.
-The underlying problem being that Traffic Server is not able to cache request / responses with byte ranges.
+This is a plugin for Apache Traffic Server that allows you to achieve effective connection collapse by blocking all but one of the multiple concurrent requests for the same object from going to the Origin.

 Installation
 ------------